-COVID-19 is like a chemical in which one dips a photographic print—it gradually reveals things that you could not see before.
-COVID-19 is showing us deeply disturbing and unjust patterns of inequality in the life of our nation and state that too many of us ignore from day today.
+COVID-19 is like a chemical in which one dips a photographic print—it gradually reveals things you couldn’t see before.
+It is showing us deeply disturbing and unjust patterns of inequality in the life of our nation and state that too many of us ignore from day today.

 It’s becoming increasingly clear that COVID-19 is hitting Black and brown people harder than white people.
 We haven’t found good data for Pennsylvania, but data from other communities (thanks to Axios) points to the problem.
 And they show why the state must immediately take steps to give us a racial breakdown of COVID-19 victims—that is those who test positive for the virus, who are hospitalized because of it, and who die from it.